mrslv-bss/yorbox/README.md

 `Additional libraries - CustomStepper & LiquidCrystal_I2C.
 Other libraries are standard`

+# Sketch #

+1. Download `src/sketch/main.ino`
+2. Make the pins according to the scheme.
+3. Load `main.ino` into your arduino

 # Use sketch functions separately #

 Repository have three separately functions: